opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/quickstart/interface.md

 ### Fields
 A [Obligations Object](../resources/specifications/last.md#obligations-object) is composed of the following fields:

 - `termsAndConditions` ([Standard Definition Component](../resources/specifications/last.md#standard-definition-component)): These are the terms and conditions defined on the port on which consumers must agree to use it.
-A short description of terms and conditions together with a pointer to a more detailed external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further information as needed.
-    - `description` (**string**): This is a short description of applied terms and conditions.
-	- `externalDocs` ([Standard Definition Component](../resources/specifications/last.md#standard-definition-component)): This is a pointer to more detailed external documentation on applied terms and conditions.
 - `billingPolicy` ([Standard Definition Component](../resources/specifications/last.md#standard-definition-component)): This is the billing policy defined on the port on which consumers must agree to use it.
-A short description of the billing policy together with a pointer to more detailed external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further information as needed.
-    - `description` (**string**): This is a short description of applied terms and conditions.
-	- `externalDocs` ([Standard Definition Component](../resources/specifications/last.md#externalResourceObject)): This is a pointer to more detailed external documentation on applied terms and conditions.
 - `sla`	([Standard Definition Component](../resources/specifications/last.md#standard-definition-component)): These are the *service level agreements (SLA)* supported by the port.
-A short description of the supported SLA together with a pointer to more detailed external documentation can be provided.
-Moreover, other fields with **"x-" prefix** can be added to provide further information as needed.
-    - `description` (**string**): This is a short description of the supported SLA.
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#standard-definition-component)): This is a pointer to a more detailed external documentation of supported SLA.

 The [Obligations Object](../resources/specifications/last.md#obligations-object) can be extended with other fields with **"x-" prefix** as needed.